dd32/td-gh-ex/readme.txt

 An awesome magazine theme for your WordPress site.
 Responsive layout, post thumbnail support, featured posts and more.

-enrichmg has been created Terry East, (c) 2013-2014.
-You can Follow me at http://designs2site.com.
+enrichmg has been created Terry East.
+You can Follow me at https://terryeast.com.

-enrichmg is free software licensed under the GNU General Public License version 2. enrichmg is based on the _s (Underscores) starter theme by Automattic Inc., (C) 2012-2013, which is also licensed under GPLv2.
-For more information about licensing, please refer to http://www.gnu.org/licenses/gpl-2.0.html
+enrichmg is free software licensed under the GNU General Public License version 3. enrichmg is based on the _s (Underscores) starter theme by Automattic Inc., (C) 2012-2013, which is also licensed under GPLv2.
+For more information about licensing, please refer to License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 For more information about the Underscores (_s) starter theme visit: http://underscores.me/